marktcode/experimental_kiwidcdr/README.md

 below this, i.e. 480Hz and used as a level reference in the receipt of CW, or in the case of FSK, the 'space' frequency.)

-# the .035 adjustment is a 35Hz adjustment specific to using the Wellington KiwiSDR
 FREQ=7202 FREQ=`echo "$FREQ-0.800-0.600 -.035" | bc -l`

+(Note: The .035 adjustment is a 35Hz adjustment specific to using the Wellington KiwiSDR.)

 Then type:
 ./kiwi_nc.py -s 123.255.47.67 -p 8073 -f $FREQ -m iq | ./KiwiSDR_dcdr -r 8 -t 10